Very B but it has Ben Johnson in it

 The great Mangas Coloradas

 In 1861, after the disgraceful Bascom Affair (which is not mentioned), Mangas allied with his son-in-law Cochise in trying to drive all Anglos out of Apache territory.
 In 1862 Mangas did indeed (as shown in the movie) receive a bullet wound in the chest.
 What is not shown (the movie ends with Major Ben Johnson escorting Mangas and his party to the safety of the mountains) is the final end of the chief: in January 1863 Mangas decided to meet with Army chiefs at Fort McLane in New Mexico, and came in under a white flag to speak with General Joseph Rodman West.
-West gave orders for Mangas to be arrested and allegedly said, “Men, that old murderer has got away from every soldier command and has left a trail of blood for 500 miles on the old stage line.
+The odious West gave orders for Mangas to be arrested and allegedly said, “Men, that old murderer has got away from every soldier command and has left a trail of blood for 500 miles on the old stage line.
 I want him dead tomorrow morning.
 Do you understand?
 I want him dead.”
 That night Mangas Coloradas was tortured and then shot dead.
 The following day, U.S. soldiers cut off his head, boiled it and sent the skull to a phrenologist in New York City.
 As may be imagined, this dishonorable and cowardly murder only intensified enmity between the peoples and the Apache wars continued bloodily for another quarter of a century.